twolodzko/rex/README.md

-# `rex`: use Regular Expressions to eXtract fields from a string
+# `rex`: use Regular Expressions to eXtract fields from strings

 `rex` is a simple command-line tool for extracting fields of strings using regular expressions.
 It relies on Rust's [`Regex`] crate and its syntax for (Perl-style) regular expressions.
 The same can be achieved by using common